Sectarian violence: Conceptual dynamics of sectarian violence

-According to the Stockholm International Peace Research Institute:

-Sectarian violence differs from the concept of race riot.
+More generally, according to the Stockholm International Peace Research Institute:Traditionally, sectarian violence implies a symmetrical confrontation between two or more non-state actors representing different population groups.Sectarian violence differs from the concept of race riot.
 It may involve the dynamics of social polarization, the balkanization of a geographic area along the lines of self-identifying groups, and protracted social conflict.